What can nurses claim on taxes?

-What Can Australian Nurses Claim On Tax Returns in 2022?
+What Can Australian Nurses Claim On Tax Returns in 2023?

 It is that time of the year… Not just winter but the not-so-exciting tax time!
-It’s time to get started with the paperwork, sort out your expenses list and crunch the numbers so you can get your nurse tax return in on time.
+It’s time to get started with the paperwork, sort out your expenses list and crunch the numbers so you can get your tax return in on time.

 If you are a nurse or a healthcare practitioner; when you are doing the long shift hours and looking after patients; doing extra agency nursing shifts to save a little extra, or having to do overtime hours, filing your tax return would be the last thing on your mind.